 Comprehensive loss is reported in the consolidated statements of operations and comprehensive loss.
-Accumulated other comprehensive loss, as presented on the accompanying consolidated balance sheets, represents accumulated foreign currency translation adjustments from its subsidiaries not using the RMB as their functional currency.
+Accumulated other comprehensive loss, as presented on the accompanying consolidated balance

 AIHUISHOU INTERNATIONAL CO.
 LTD. NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS-(Continued) FOR THE YEARS ENDED DECEMBER 31, 2018, 2019 AND 2020 (Amounts in thousands, except for share, per share data or otherwise noted)